owncloud/ocis/ocis/getting-started/_index.md

 ./ocis server
 ```

-The default primary storage location is `/var/tmp/ocis`.
+The default primary storage location is `~/.ocis` or `/var/lib/ocis` depending on the packaging format and your operating system user.
 You can change that value by configuration.

 {{< hint warning >}}
 oCIS by default relies on Multicast DNS (mDNS), usually via avahi-daemon.
 If your system has a firewall, make sure mDNS is allowed in your active zone.